steelburn/ai-stack-build/COPILOT_INSTRUCTIONS.md

 The AI Stack Build is a comprehensive, production-ready containerized AI services platform featuring advanced monitoring, security, and deployment capabilities.
 This project orchestrates multiple AI services including Dify, Ollama, LiteLLM, OpenWebUI, N8N, Flowise, and others, providing a complete AI development and deployment environment.

+> Note: This repository prefers Docker Compose V2.
+Use the `docker compose` (space) command instead of the legacy `docker-compose` binary.
+Examples in the docs have been updated where practical.

 ### 🎯 Key Components
 - **15+ AI Services**: Complete AI ecosystem from LLM hosting to workflow automation
 - **Enterprise Security**: SSL/TLS encryption, HTTP Basic Auth, Docker secrets, network segmentation